 The District's investment policy limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
 The District's investment policy limits investment purchases to investments with a term not to exceed three years.
 Investments purchased with maturity terms greater than three years require approval by the Board of Trustees.
 Investments purchased with maturities greater than one year require written approval by the Superintendent prior to commitment.
-Maturities of investments held at June 30, 2023, consist of the following:
+Maturities of investments held at June 30, 2024, consist of the following:

-Ma turity

-One Year

-Reported Less Than Through Fair Value

-Amount One Year Five Year Measurement Rating

-Investments: County Pool \$ 39,913,043 \$ 39,913,043 \$ - Uncategorized N/A
+Maturity Reported Less Less Than Than One Through Fair Value Amount One Year Five Years Measurement Rating Investments: Marin County Pool \$ 36,490,181 \$ 36,490,181 \$ - Uncategorized N/A